vacp2p/rfc/content/docs/rfcs/42/README.md

   functions.
 - Lightweight.
 It doesn’t perform long computations nor use a lot of memory.
-- Pluggable into Glacier and Snowball [38/LOGOS-CONSENSUS][].
-It’s designed to fit well with swarm-like consensus algorithms.
+- Pluggable into Glacier [38/LOGOS-CONSENSUS-GLACIER][] and
+  Snowball.
+Inkingut is designed to fit well with swarm-like consensus algorithms.
 Moreover, it augments the consensus algorithm without altering it.
 - Adaptive.
 It processes network and behavior changes fast.
 - Dynamic.
 It introduces new nodes consistently and fairly.
 - It is robust against strategic adversaries.
 We will see these in more detail below.